Concordium/concordium.github.io/source/shared/net/guides/overview-desktop.rst

 Step 1: Set up the node
 =======================

-The Desktop Wallet must be connected to a running node on the Concordium blockchain, so you'll have to run a node using Ubuntu.
-See :ref:`Run a node on Ubuntu<run-node-ubuntu>`
+The Desktop Wallet must be connected to a running node on the Concordium blockchain, so you'll have to run a node.
+You can run a node using :ref:`Windows<run-node-windows>`, :ref:`macOS <run-node-macos>`, and :ref:`Docker <run-a-node>` or :ref:`Ubuntu <run-node-ubuntu>` for Linux.

 Step 2: Set up the Ledger Nano S
 ================================